-Innsbruck is a fascinating place and it becomes quickly apparent as early as your descent into the city.
-Nestled in a picturesque valley in the European Alps, Innsbruck, Austria has been continually populated since the early stone age and by civilizations since the Roman Empire built an army outpost there in the 4th century.
+So many fun things to do in Innsbruck, it is a fascinating place and it becomes quickly apparent upon arrival.
+A unique city nestled in a picturesque valley in the European Alps.
+Innsbruck, Austria has been continually populated since the early stone age.
+Innsbruck has been an important place since the Roman Empire built an army outpost there in the 4th century.
+This post tells you some of the many things to do and where to stay in Innsbruck.

 From fabulous Renaissance-era palaces to a museum which celebrates the extravagance of one of the world’s finest jewelry firms, there is much to see and do in this quaint Austrian city.
 I recently spent a few days there and really enjoyed my time.
 Below are some of the highlights of the stay and points of interest for you to consider discovering when you’re in Innsbruck.